 API Gravity: 30 – 40° API

-Higher density delivers greater energy per liter compared to lighter diesel grades
+Higher density results in greater energy per liter compared to lighter diesel grades.

 Viscosity @ 40°C: 1.9 – 4.1 cSt